 Objective I: Preserve all structures of historic significance within the Town Center.

-Prioritize preserving historic and archaeological sites and/or structures within the footprint of Prince Frederick that are on the Maryland Registry of Historic PlacesProperties.
+Prioritize preserving historic and archaeological sites and/or structures within the footprint of Prince Frederick that are on the Maryland Registry of Historic Properties.
 [P&Z]

-Identify and add to the Maryland Registry of Historic PlacesProperties any additional historic structures within the Town Center not currently on the registry.
+Identify and add to the Maryland Registry of Historic Properties any additional historic structures within the Town Center not currently on the registry.
 [P&Z]

 Establish a process for annual reporting to the BOCC and public regarding the status of preservation efforts.
 [P&Z]

-Establish a process for identifying and placing as many town center properties as possible on the National Register of Historic PlacesProperties.
+Establish a process for identifying and placing as many town center properties as possible on the National Register of Historic Properties.
 [P&Z]

-Objective 2: Encourage new construction projects to complement historic fabric extant in Prince Frederick. emulate architectural features found on existing historic structures
+Objective 2: Encourage new construction projects to complement historic fabric extant in Prince Frederick.

-Analyze defining architectural styles, features and materials of existing historic structures along the Main Street and Armory Road corridors.Develop an analysis of prominent architectural features on existing historic structures. that can be emulated in new construction.
+Analyze defining architectural styles, features and materials of existing historic structures along the Main Street and Armory Road corridors.
+[P&Z]

+Apply an analysis for development of town center design guidelines to ensure that new construction is discernable from extant historic architecture but complements in scale, massing, style and materials.
 [P&Z]

 Objective 3: Develop a multi-media guide of historic structures in the Prince Frederick Town Center.